 The Casting Process

-We will discuss all your requirements whether it be a re-run or a brand new master pattern.
+We will discuss all your requirements whether it be a re-run or a brand new master pattern or if you required a CAD design and 3D print.
 We’ll note your spruing, processing and delivery requirements for one off casting and large runs for production manufacturing.

 Before we begin, we work closely with our wax room to ensure all your special requirements are understood.
 Precious metal prices change often so we use the order placement date and time stamp to denote the metal price used for the order.
 This is the base of the invoice.
 Electronic instruction is given to the wax room.